arilamstein/hometown_analysis/README.md

 # hometown_analysis

 An attempt to understand how the demographics of my hometown (Great Neck, NY) have changed during my lifetime (1978-Present).
-I am particularly interested in measuring the impact of two waves of immigration that occured during my lifetime:
+I am particularly interested in measuring the impact of two waves of immigration:

   1. Immigration from Iran due to the Iranian Revolution of 1978-1979.
   2. Immigration from Asia.